Three degrees of influence: Experiments confirming the theory

 There have been many subsequent experimental studies (by many research groups, including Christakis and Fowler and their other collaborators).
 These studies have found strong causal evidence of contagion processes that spread beyond dyads (including out to two, three, or four degrees of separation) using randomized controlled experiments.

 An early 2010 paper by Christakis and Fowler documented, using an in-person experiment, that cooperation behavior can cascade to three degrees of separation.
 A 2012 experiment involved 61,000,000 people who used Facebook and it showed the spread of voting behavior out to two degrees of separation.
 A 2014 paper confirmed the spread of emotions beyond dyads, as proposed in 2008 by Christakis and Fowler, using another massive online experiment.
-An RCT of 24,702 people in 176 villages in Honduras (published by Edo Airoldi and Christakis in 2024) documented the spread of exogenously introduced maternal and child health knowledge and practices to two degrees of separation (among other findings).
+An RCT of 24,702 people in 176 villages in Honduras (published in Science by Edo Airoldi and Christakis in 2024) documented the spread of exogenously introduced maternal and child health knowledge and practices to two degrees of separation (among other findings related to different targeting algorithms and percentages).

 A 2011 paper by economists Carrell, Hoekstra, and West, exploited random assignment of peers in the United States Air Force Academy and found "statistically significant positive peer effects that are roughly half as large as the own effect of prior fitness on current fitness.
 Evidence suggests that the effects are caused primarily by friends who were the least fit, thus supporting the provocative notion that poor physical fitness spreads on a person-to-person basis" (roughly in keeping with estimates by Christakis and Fowler).

-The theory has also been used to develop validated algorithms for efficient influence maximization.
+The theory has also been used by computer scientists and mathematicians in order to develop validated algorithms for efficient influence maximization; to assess opinion dynamics that reflect the impact of individuals more than one degree of separation from an ego; and as a basis for "agent based simulation of the Christakis-Fowler Social Model."